 Then, fill half of a piping bag with each frosting.
 (If you want to make the whole thing purple, then just skip the step of dividing the frosting in half.)

 When you pipe the frosting, the two colors will swirl together.

 Top the cupcakes with extra blueberry sauce!

-Store these cupcakes in an airtight container at room temperature for up to 3 days or in the refrigerator for up to 5 days.
+Store in an airtight container at room temperature for up to 3 days or in the refrigerator for up to 5 days.

 - 1 cup granulated sugar